 Sound Quality vs Price

 The fact that Apple licenses both AirPlay and AirPlay 2 to other speaker manufacturers has other advantages too.
 The HomePod provides excellent sound quality, but it comes with a pretty hefty £320/$349 price tag.
-Buying three HomePods for a multi-room system would set you back almost £1,000/$1,100.
+Buying three HomePods for a multi-room system would set you back almost £1,000/$1,100, and those on a budget may prefer a less expensive alternative.

 Indoors and Outdoors